Frogs and Toads of New York

 Wood frogs hibernate in the leaf litter of the forest floor, usually just a few inches below the surface.
 Scientists have learned that these frogs, as well as the spring peeper and gray treefrog, can tolerate partial freezing of their body tissues, a condition that is lethal to most animals.
 They accomplish this through two methods.
 The first entails the use of antifreeze compounds, including the same ethylene glycol we put in our automobiles, that circulates in their blood and lowers the freezing point.
 The second mechanism involves removing much of the water from their cells so it doesn't freeze inside the cells.
 When water freezes, it expands and the resulting ice could easily break apart cell membranes.

+Wood frogs possess a distinctive black patch around the eyes on an otherwise brown body.
+Wood frogs are found throughout the forested parts of New York and may be observed quite far from water.
 There are two species of common dark-spotted frogs found across New York, often side by side at pond edges.
 The northern leopard frog is light brown to bright green with dark round spots, each with a light border, found irregularly on its back and legs.
 The pickerel frog has a lighter background color and squarish spots with no light border which occur in two rows down its back.
 There is often a distinct flash of yellow coloration on the thighs of pickerel frogs.
 Both are fond of the grassy and weedy borders of ponds, and are often found quite some distance from the water.
 Their early spring staccato calls sound like a particularly loud snore and the two species may be distinguished by the pitch of their call.

 Like most organisms, frogs are vital links between food web feeding levels because they are important food sources for many other organisms.
 Frogs, however, play a unique role in connecting aquatic and terrestrial food webs, due to their two lifestyles.
 All New York frogs start life as aquatic tadpoles, feeding on plant and animal material in water.
 When they metamorphose into air-breathing adults, they carry some of this aquatic energy stored in their bodies and export it onto land, where it can enter new food chains.